plone/training/plone_training_config/instructions.rst

 * sets up the VM
 * updates the VM
 * installs various system-packages needed for Plone development
-* downloads and unpacks the buildout-cache to get all the eggs for Plone
 * clones the training buildout into /vagrant/buildout
-* builds Plone using the eggs from the buildout-cache
+* builds Plone annd installs all dependencies

 .. note::